 - 7.1.
-In reviewing an ARIn, the Chief Executive must have regard to the matters to be considered at paragraph 2.3.
-The Chief Executive must also take into consideration relevant market data. - 7.2.
-To commence, cease or change any ARIn, a Comprehensive Submission to the Chief Executive is required.
-Specifically, a Comprehensive Submission is required to be submitted where: - 7.2.1. a preliminary view is formed by the Chief Executive that the position ceases to be critical to the operation of the agency or business unit in the agency; - 7.2.2. a preliminary view is formed by the Chief Executive that the employee ceases to hold the required specialist qualifications or specialist attributes; - 7.2.3. a new ARIn (Project ARIn, Fixed Term ARIn, Renewable ARIn or Group ARIn) is being proposed for an existing employee or group of employees; - 7.2.4. in relation to a Renewable ARIn, three years have elapsed since the last Comprehensive Submission;
+In reviewing an ARIn, the chief executive must have regard to the matters to be considered at paragraph 2.3.
+The chief executive must also take into consideration relevant market data. - 7.2.
+To commence, cease or change any ARIn, a Comprehensive Submission to the head of service is required.
+Specifically, a Comprehensive Submission is required to be submitted where: - 7.2.1. a preliminary view is formed by the chief executive that the position ceases to be critical to the operation of CIT; - 7.2.2. a preliminary view is formed by the chief executive that the employee ceases to hold the required specialist qualifications or specialist attributes; - 7.2.3. a new ARIn (Project ARIn, Fixed Term ARIn, Renewable ARIn or Group ARIn) is being proposed for an existing employee or group of employees; - 7.2.4. in relation to a Renewable ARIn, three years have elapsed since the last Comprehensive Submission; - 7.2.5. in relation to a Group ARIn, to establish a Group ARIn and no more than three years from either commencement or from the last Comprehensive Submission and prior to the date of expiry of this Agreement; - 7.2.6. a position is to be advertised with a rate of pay which includes the proposed ARIn amount; or - 7.2.7. a variation is being proposed to an existing Renewable ARIn or Group ARIn. - 7.3.
+A Comprehensive Submission must: - 7.3.1. address the matters to be considered at paragraph 2.3 of this Framework; and - 7.3.2. address whether the substantive position is correctly classified; and - 7.3.3. address whether the position's job description and/or organisation structure of CIT can be adjusted to mitigate the need for an ARIn; and - 7.3.4. where the chief executive considers that there is a compelling reason for CIT to pay enhanced rates of pay in excess of 50% of the base rate of pay for the position's classification, the chief executive will provide the OIRWS details of that compelling reason, including appropriate evidence and supporting remuneration data. - 7.4.
+When a recruitment selection process is proposed to include a pre-approved ARIn, the Comprehensive Submission must: - 7.4.1. address the circumstances of the recruitment selection process (i.e., why an ARIn is necessary to be included in the advertised rate); - 7.4.2. demonstrate the position (or a similar position) has recently been advertised without an ARIn and did not attract a suitable field or provide evidence that advertising at the Agreement rate will not attract a suitable field; and

-- 7.2.5. in relation to a Group ARIn, to establish a Group ARIn and no more than three years from either commencement or from the last Comprehensive Submission and prior to the date of expiry of this Agreement; - 7.2.6. a position is to be advertised with a rate of pay which includes the proposed ARIn amount; or - 7.2.7. a variation is being proposed to an existing Renewable ARIn or Group ARIn. - 7.3.
-A Comprehensive Submission must: - 7.3.1. address the matters to be considered at paragraph 2.3 of this Framework; and - 7.3.2. address whether the substantive position is correctly classified; and - 7.3.3. address whether the position's job description and/or organisation structure of the business unit can be adjusted to mitigate the need for an ARIn; and - 7.3.4. where the Chief Executive considers that there is a compelling reason for the agency to pay enhanced rates of pay in excess of 50% of the base rate of pay for the position's classification, the Chief Executive will provide the OIRWS details of that compelling reason, including appropriate evidence and supporting remuneration data. - 7.4.
-When a recruitment selection process is proposed to include a pre-approved ARIn, the Comprehensive Submission must: - 7.4.1. address the circumstances of the recruitment selection process (i.e., why an ARIn is necessary to be included in the advertised rate); - 7.4.2. demonstrate the position (or a similar position) has recently been advertised without an ARIn and did not attract a suitable field or provide evidence that advertising at the Agreement rate will not attract a suitable field; and - 7.4.3. set out the reasons in support of the ARIn itself (i.e., why the position meets the ARIn eligibility criteria).
+7.4.3. set out the reasons in support of the ARIn itself (i.e., why the position meets the ARIn eligibility criteria).